Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 After the animation completes, we perform a *recursive* call at **#2**.
 A recursive function is one which invokes itself.
 In Swiftris' case, after the blocks have fallen to their new location, they may have formed brand new lines.
 Therefore, after the first set of lines are removed, we invoke `gameShapeDidLand(Swiftris)` again in order to detect any such new lines.
 If none are found, the next shape is brought in.

-### Thank You
+### Thank you!

 For sticking with us this long.
-It's been a doozy and honestly, I'm not sure how you put up with it.
+It's been a doozy, and honestly, I'm not sure how you put up with it.
 Oh yeah, the puppy gifs:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-cute-puppy-gifs-towel.gif)</center>

 Thanks again and enjoy Swiftris!

-#### Even More
+#### Even more

 Want to learn more?
-Design your very first website, [jotly]().
+Design your very first website, [Jottly](https://www.bloc.io/build-your-first-website-with-html-and-css).
 It's super cool and just as fun!
+If you enjoyed this book, please share it with your friends and followers.